 -I discovered a new-found love for Frank Sinatra’s soulful crooning.
 I’ve had his vocal jazz and swing numbers on quick recall on my phone for the last fortnight.
-Vic’s repository of the legendary tunes pulls at all the melody-clinched strings of my heart!
+Vic’s repository of the legendary tunes pulls at all the heart strings!

 -The MC at Joe Biden’s inauguration ceremony sounded eerily like Worf, the Klingon!